dustinpfister/blog_posts/_posts/js-string-match.md

 ```

 In this example I used the i and g regular expression flags.
 The i flag is used to set the pattern as case insensitive, and the g flag makes it so that a global search is what is preformed rather than just getting the first instance of a pattern.
 I also used the digit [character class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Character_Classes) as a way to define a regular expression that will not just match a fixed text pattern, but a pattern that will contain a part that is subject to variation in the from of a number, in this case a year after a starting fixed text pattern.

-### 1.5 - The examples here can be found on github

-The source code examples here can be found in my [test vjs Github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-string-match).
-Every now and the I get around to editing this post, and with that said the latest notes, and source code examples can be found there.

 ## 2 - String.match returns an Array or null